Guide

 What is Lean Innovation?

-In addressing the question of what is Lean Innovation? or what is Lean Process Improvement?, it isn’t just ‘Lean Six Sigma’.
+In addressing the question of what is Lean Innovation? or what is Lean Process Improvement? it isn’t just ‘Lean Six Sigma’.
 While Lean Six Sigma is a proven business improvement methodology, Lean Innovation, on the other hand, is a framework.
 It’s a mindset really, blending the core principles, tools and techniques from Design Thinking, Lean Startup, and Agile, into a catalyst to accelerate an organisation’s portfolio and innovation goals.

 At MIGSO-PCUBED, we define Lean Innovation, also referred to as Lean Process Improvement, as an end-to-end solution that delivers rapid innovation by continuously re-engineering processes, products, or services to reduce waste, optimise performance, and maximise value.

 The Lean Innovation Framework, underpinned by Change Management principles, first allows an organisation to identify new improvement opportunities aligned to the needs of the end user using Design Thinking and Lean Six Sigma problem solving.
+MIGSO-PCUBED will enable you to develop your strategy by focusing on each element of the business model and the types of innovation & outcomes you desire.

 Second, it provides an approach for rapidly developing and iteratively testing solutions using Lean Startup and Agile ways of working.
 And finally, for those solutions best aligned to the organisation’s strategy, it utilises Agile for scaling continuous innovation out to the organisation in bite sized increments.

-MI-GSO | PCUBED Lean Innovation Framework
+MIGSO-PCUBED Lean Innovation Framework

 Think Big, Start Small, and Adapt Fast.

 However, Lean Innovation is not only focused on existing products or business model innovations.
-In order to get the right products to market faster (i.e. step one in Design Thinking) you also need to focus on people-based innovation and process based innovation.
+In order to get the right products to market faster (i.e. step one in Design Thinking) you also need to focus on people-based innovation and process-based innovation.
 Organisations need to harness their people, their processes, and their purpose to provide a better customer experience.

 Lean Innovation draws upon employees’ insights and empowers those closest to the work to deliver the innovations.
 Champions are nominated to support and drive the improvement process to deliver the organisation’s strategic purpose.
 These champions are trained in our Lean Innovation methodology allowing the organisation to build an in-house improvement capability.